RashikWasik/RashikWasik/README.md

 - 👋 Hi, I’m @RashikWasik
-- 👀 I’m interested in SQA
+- 👀
-- 🌱 I’m currently studying at Shahjalal University of Science and Technology
+- 🌱 I’m a graduate from Shahjalal University of Science and Technology
 - 📫 rashikrajin@gmail.com
 <!---
 RashikWasik/RashikWasik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.